 The terms and conditions of appointment of the Directors are set out in letters of appointment and written terms of reference have been established for each of the committees.
-The letters of appointment and committee terms of reference are available for inspection at the Company’s registered office during normal business hours on reasonable notice and subject to any Covid-19 restrictions, and are summarised in Part 3 of the Secondary Placing Disclosure Document which is available in the investor centre of the Company’s website.
+The letters of appointment and committee terms of reference are available for inspection at the Company’s registered office during normal business hours on reasonable notice.
+The terms of reference of the committees are available in the Investor Centre of the Company’s website.

 Other commitments of Directors

-Prior to any Board appointment, a Director’s other commitments must be disclosed and the Nominations Committee must be satisfied that the potential appointee has sufficient time to properly discharge his or her duties.
-This includes the disclosure of other positions including disclosure of any potential areas of conflict of interest and estimates of the time commitments relating to them.
+Prior to any Board appointment, a Director’s other commitments must be disclosed and the Nomination Committee must be satisfied that the potential appointee has sufficient time to properly discharge his or her duties.
+This includes the disclosure of other positions and estimates of the time commitments relating to them and including any potential areas of conflict of interest.
 All Directors were appointed at the time of the Company’s admission to AIM in June 2014 and all additional external appointments have been subject to further disclosures to the Board prior to those appointments.

 The Company Secretary

 The Company Secretary is responsible for ensuring that the Board and Board committees receive accurate, timely and clear information on the Group’s activities and is responsible to the Board and committees for ensuring that Board procedures are followed.
 The appointment or removal of the Company Secretary is a matter for the whole Board.

 The Company Secretary seeks to ensure that the information provided is sufficient to enable the Board and the committees of the Board to discharge their duties, and that the information provided covers operational and financial reporting together with assessments of market conditions, risks and the Group’s internal control environment.
 Reports are required to be submitted to the Board on a timely basis to allow sufficient time for review prior to Board or committee meetings.